4 frontline employee communication trends to watch

 “Excitement seems to be the sentiment—the excitement of the empowerment that our associates have now,” said Venturi.
 “They have a voice directly to us, and just seeing their excitement and their satisfaction with their ideas being implemented, when we’re doing something or changing something because of what they’ve said to us, that’s beautiful.”

-DeSousa, too, predicts a positive long-term impact on the frontline workforce.
+DeSousa, too, predicts a positive long-term impact on frontline workers.

 “I think it’s going to make us even stronger.
 The way that we’ve been able to do things differently and react more quickly, it’s helped us empower our store teams to operate and thrive in that fast-paced and ever-changing environment.”